Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Methods: extracting quasi-star spectra from MESA-QUEST

 Multiple explanations for the observed LRD spectra have been proposed.
 Leading theories are that these are compact, luminous objects (such as a quasi-star or black hole star) with additional components in the emission deriving from host galaxies or dust, although dust is presently disfavored \citep{deGraaff2025, labbe2024unambiguousagnbalmerbreak, Naidu2025, Setton_2025}.
 Observations are presently inconclusive with regard to the issue of the contribution to the flux from the stellar component of the host galaxies.
 Additionally, dust properties may vary between sources and with redshift, so we remain agnostic when exploring the impact of the stellar population of a host galaxy and dust to our models.

 In order to combine our quasi-star model with that of its host galaxy, we use spectral data from the Dawn JWST Archive \citep[DJA,][]{dja1, dja2, dja3}.
 We create semi-synthetic models by simply combining our theoretical model with an observed star-forming galaxy at a redshift similar to the observed LRD.
-The hosts we have selected (UNCOVER-24996 and MoM-UDS-948311) primarily contribute to the UV spectrum where they dominate, and are found at similar sky positions and redshifts to their respective LRDs ($z\simeq7.7$ and $z\simeq4.4$) \citep{naidu2024, Naidu2025}.
-In the quasi-star scenario, a host similar to those selected would serve as the ionizing source that prevents the fragmentation due to molecular hydrogen, thus enabling the formation of the quasi-star \citep{Agarwal+2013, Agarwal2016, begelman2006, Natarajan_2017, Naidu2025, Regan+2017, Shang+2010, Visbal_2018}.
+The hosts we have selected (JADES-27368, MoM-UDS-948311, and UNCOVER-24996) primarily contribute to the UV spectrum where they dominate, and are found at sky positions and redshifts similar to their respective LRDs ($z\simeq 3.5,\ 7.7,$ and $4.4$ respectively) \citep{JADES2025, naidu2024, Naidu2025}.
+In the quasi-star scenario, a host similar to those selected would serve as the ionizing source that prevents fragmentation due to molecular hydrogen, thus allowing the formation of the quasi-star \citep{Agarwal+2013, Agarwal2016, begelman2006, Natarajan_2017, Naidu2025, Regan+2017, Shang+2010, Visbal_2018}.

 We implement dust corrections to our models using the simplified methods of \cite{Salim2020-dust} via

 where $m_{\lambda,0}$ is the dust-free model (i.e. the quasi-star on its own) and $A_\lambda$ is the dust curve itself.
 Although there are several components that go into calculating $A_\lambda$, we use a simple case based only on the UV-optical slope $S$ and a small UV-bump with strength $B$.
 In this work, we use optical depth $A_V=1.6$ and bump strength $B=0.1$.
 It should be noted that the effects of this bump strength are minimal and can be safely ignored if necessary, and that $A_V$ values this high have been ruled out for several LRDs \citep{Setton_2025}.